365id-AB/idverification-web/README.md

 #### **/api/v1/refresh_token**

 _Used for refreshing an already retrieved access token.
-The access token can be or almost be expired when making this call_
+Can be called even if your access token is expired_

 POST
 Request